nearprotocol/stakewars/troubleshooting.md

 Jun 10 23:18:15.092  INFO stats: # 6949467 Downloading headers 5% -/86  8/8/40 peers ⬇ 493.4kiB/s ⬆ 181.2kiB/s 0.00 bps 0 gas/s CPU: 80%, Mem: 462.5 MiB
 ```

-### 5. My node is stuck at zero peers
+### 1.5.
+My node is stuck at zero peers
-It is possible that your node was banned by other peers because it is running an outdated release of `nearcore`.
+Other peers may have banned your node because it is running an outdated release of `nearcore`.

 **On your node**
 Issue one of these two commands: